openSUSE/news-o-o/_posts/2011-06-11-opensuse-weekly-news-issue-179-is-out.markdown

   * One package on our openSUSE distribution needed patches: the apache2-mod_geoip package used on download.opensuse.org

-  * we found two packages (vsftpd and torrent-seeder) which can™t handle IPv4 and IPv6 at the same time
+  * we found two packages (vsftpd and torrent-seeder) which canâ€™t handle IPv4 and IPv6 at the same time

 In conclusion, the world IPv6 day participation showed openSUSE to be quite ready for IPv6
-      “ and we will work on fixing the few problems we encountered.
+      â€“ and we will work on fixing the few problems we encountered.

-I™d like to mention two people especially and thank them for their hard work, great help
+Iâ€™d like to mention two people especially and thank them for their hard work, great help
       and enthusiasm:

 Christian Deckelmann (who provides us with the needed